bbc/ttml-validator/README.md

 * check for subtitles that are on screen for too short a time
 * see how feasible it is to construct a valid document from an invalid input based on the validation failures
+* add an option for validating segments on a continuing basis either by processing an MPD or by being passed a template and a starting number